Skip to main content

 If you have a weak immune system at the time of your first round of COVID-19 vaccination, you need 2 doses for your first round to give you better protection.

-When you should get an additional dose
+When you should get a third dose

 If you had COVID-19 after your second dose